bruno686/bruno686/README.md

 ## Zhuangzhuang He
-- 🔭 I'm a first-year graduate student working on data mining.
+- 🔭 I'm a second-year master student working on OOD Generalization, recommendation and so on.
 - 🌱 I'm thrilled to learn so much valuable knowledge in this world.
-- ⚡  My dream is to do robot-related work with reinforcement learning and look out into the larger world.
+- ⚡  I like to do work that is as simple and practical as possible as well as rethinking.

 <!--
 **bruno686/bruno686** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.